 personality?
 It's all in the craft and pride of the builders, as

 evidenced by these spectacular Newport mansions.

-The mansions are certainly a primary travel attraction in Newport, but
+The mansions are certainly a primary travel attraction in

 I believe the true appeal of Newport, however, is to treat it like a